-The Right to Dignity: Supporting the Homeless Community Through Access to Mobile Showers
+The Right to Dignity: Providing Shower Access to the Homeless

 Since its founding, Unilever has been on a mission to make cleanliness commonplace.
 We believe that no one should be denied access to cleanliness because of their housing situation.
 That’s why Unilever is proud to announce our newest social mission, The Right to Dignity.
 This is our commitment to improve the health & well-being of people experiencing homelessness by supporting mobile shower organizations around the country to help provide reliable access to showers and other basic hygiene needs, services often unrecognized but proven to be critical in improving welfare.

 Homelessness & Hygiene

 According to the U.S. Department of Housing and Urban Development, homelessness is on the rise for the first time since 2010 with more than 554,000 people experiencing homelessness in the United States each day.
 Oftentimes, when we think of the homeless population, shelter and food are the most urgent needs to come to mind, but we know that a lack of access to basic hygiene practices – like the ability to take a shower – can have an immense impact on a person.